NREL/BESTEST-GSR-ARCHIVE/README.md

 * There are three scrips, one for each of the three sections (Enelope, Cooling, Heating).
 * The 'resources' folder contains raw Excel files from ASHRAE Standard 140-2014.
 * Copies of these Excel files are created at the top of the 'results' folder.
 There are four files here because the Coooling script generates two Excel files.
+* There is an extra copy of each resulting Excel file with "_OS" at the end of the name.
+These contain the same results but have program infomraiton for OpenStudio instead of EnergyPlus.

 ##### How the reporting script works.
 * Raw Excel File opened and copied.